NAVADMC/ADSM/Windows_Development_Setup.md

   - Build (with sourced python) `python setup.py build`
   - Push the Update `cd build` `npu.exe --create_update --program=ADSM --program_id=PROGRAM_ID --password=PASSWORD` You can find the program ID and password by logging into the Newline Program Updater (everyone authorized to create releases will have a login).
   - Update the latest release with a new tag (don't change the release title)
-  - Run the nsi script and upload the output to the release
+  - Run the nsi script ('installer_windows.nsi') with the Nullsoft Scriptable Install System and upload the output to the releaseon GitHub